erluxman/erluxman.github.io/src/pages/00001-kotlin-data-class-my-love-at-first-sight-with-kotlin/index.md

 ![](output.png)

 That is all for this time.
-Thanks for following through.
+Thanks for following through
 ---